NOAA-PMEL/EcoFOCI_AutoAnalysis/README.md

 * Jupyter Notebook files
   + erddap product generation from existing erddap datasets
   + example generation of visualizations, including use of non-local dataset
+* PIXI projects
+  + often used to setup automatic emailers

 It is also a source for testing GitHub integrations, GitHub Actions, and other tools/examples that could be useful for the EcoFOCI repository (auto-linting, auto-config updates, etc)

 ## Extended Description